Master of Laboratory MedicineCareer

 There is also a shortage of medical scientists in a number of countries worldwide.

-The School of Health and Biomedical Sciences has extensive links with industry through their program advisory committees (PACs), research projects, and consulting.
+The School of Health and Biomedical Sciences has extensive links with industry through their program advisory committees (PACs) and through research projects and consulting.

-Employers and industry professionals are members of these program advisory committees.
-They have contributed to both the initial development and ongoing improvement of this program.
+Employers and industry professionals are members of these program advisory committees and have contributed to both the initial development and ongoing improvement of this program.
 Their involvement ensures that the program remains relevant to your needs as a graduate and to the needs of graduate employers.

 Professional recognition and accreditation

 The Master of Laboratory Medicine is accredited by the Institute of Biomedical Science, UK (IBMS) and graduates are entitled to membership of IBMS.
 Graduates may also be eligible for professional membership of the Australian Institute of Medical Scientists (AIMS)

 if they meet AIMS accreditation requirements.
 These professional bodies represent biomedical pathology scientists in Australia and in the UK